CityJet: 1999-2014: Air France era

+2015-2018: Transition to ACMI

+In October 2015, Scandinavian Airlines (SAS) announced it would sell its Finnish subsidiary Blue1 to CityJet and that CityJet would provide wet lease services to SAS from March 2016, with CityJet placing an order for up to 14 new Bombardier CRJ900 jets, 8 firm and six options.
+Four of the options were later confirmed.
+In 2016, Blue1 was dissolved and merged into its parent CityJet.On 28 June 2016, CityJet inaugurated its Sukhoi Superjet 100 revenue services with its first scheduled flight from Cork to Nantes.
+CityJet commenced a wet lease contract with Brussels Airlines using the Superjet in March 2017.

 In January 2017, CityJet agreed to buy Cimber, which had a fleet of 11 CRJ900s, from SAS.
-CityJet continued to operate flights on behalf of SAS.
+In addition to the acquisition of Cimber, CityJet secured a long term wet lease contract with SAS and placed an order leading to a further ten CRJ900 jets to replace those operated by Cimber, bringing it to a total of 22 new CRJ900 aircraft operating in total for SAS.

 In March 2017, CityJet stated that it planned to focus more on its wetlease business while reducing its own scheduled flights.
-This led to the closure of routes from London-City to Nantes and Paris as well as a downgrade of frequencies on other routes.
+This led to the closure of routes from London City to Nantes and Paris as well as a downgrade of frequencies on other routes.
 CityJet then planned to operate 80 percent of all flights on a wetlease basis.
 On 5 April 2017, it was announced that KLM Cityhopper would wet lease two Avro RJ85s from CityJet to operate four additional Amsterdam–London City services per weekday over the Summer 2017 season, starting 15 May 2017.
-This agreement has since ceased.
-In late October 2017, CityJet cancelled most of its remaining routes from London City Airport, leaving Dublin as its only scheduled destinations from there after operating a much larger network in previous years.
+In late October 2017, CityJet cancelled most of its remaining routes from London City Airport, leaving Dublin as its only scheduled destination from there after operating a much larger network in previous years.

 In July 2018, it was announced that CityJet and Air Nostrum would merge.
+This merger received European Union approval in 2019 but was deferred during the COVID-19 pandemic before being reactivated in 2022, with the deal completed in 2023.

 In late August 2018, CityJet announced they would cease operating scheduled services under their own brand, effective from 27 October 2018, but continue business as an ACMI leasing provider.
-The London–City to Dublin route was transferred to Aer Lingus, operated by CityJet using two Avro RJ85 aircraft.